 Quick Game Of Thrones Road Trip In Northern Ireland

-Start and end your trip in Dublin, but be sure to save time to see the city itself before you hit the road.
-Unfortunately in my case, it didn’t happen as I missed my flight from Scotland.
+Start and end your trip in Dublin as flights are the cheapest and usually most convenient.
+Make sure to save time to see the city itself before you hit the road.

 Belfast still appears for many as a no-go place.
-In movies and TV it’s often portrayed as a sin city, but I think it offers a unique glimpse into its culture of contrasts though it’s a dry sense of humor.
-And of course my favorite accent in the world!
-I really liked Belfast!
+In movies and TV it’s often portrayed as a sin city, but I think it offers a unique glimpse into its culture of contrasts through it’s dry sense of humor.
+And of course my favorite accent in the world, I really liked Belfast!

 What to do in Belfast?
 If you’re short on time, I recommend a visit to the beautiful City Hall and Titanic Museum.
-Unfortunately, you can’t just go for a visit to Titanic Studios where they film Game Of Thrones, opposite to Warner Bros & Universal that offer quite extensive tours.
+Unfortunately, since it’s a working studio, you can’t just go inside the Titanic Studios where they film Game Of Thrones, opposite the Warner Bros & Universal that offer quite extensive tours.
 The famous throne is inside though.